-Students accepted into the MACL Program who wish to take Creative Writing courses, please email MACL faculty Alison Acheson of the Creative Writing Program to submit a sample of creative work for purposes of placement.
-Those students considering a creative project for their MACL thesis should contact Alison or Maggie de Vries (currently teaching in the on-line Optional Residency Creative Writing Program) and discuss feasibility.
+Students accepted into the MACL Program who wish to take Creative Writing courses, please email MACL faculty Emily Pohl-Weary of the Creative Writing Program to submit a sample of creative work for purposes of placement.
+Those students considering a creative project for their MACL thesis should contact Emily or Maggie de Vries (currently teaching in the on-line Optional Residency Creative Writing Program) and discuss feasibility.
 Both of these faculty members will be present for the annual thesis information evening, offering you the opportunity to meet them.
-Don’t hesitate to email for contact and questions. firstname.lastname@example.org or email@example.com.
+Don’t hesitate to email for contact and questions. email@example.com or firstname.lastname@example.org.

 Application Procedures for Creative Writing Workshops

 The UBC Creative Writing Program invites MACL students to apply to join the Creative Writing 503 (6 credits) Advanced Writing for Children workshop or the undergraduate Creative Writing 403 workshop (3 credits and offered in several sections during both fall and winter terms—see Creative Writing site for schedule and instructors for 403).
 Students taking the undergraduate (CRWR 403) course will be credited with a 500 level graduate number.

 Both courses meet for two hours weekly; CRWR 503 normally has a maximum of 12 and CRWR 403 a maximum of 14 students.
 Creative Writing workshop classes are designed so that students generate original writing for children, which is peer workshopped by class members, as well as the instructor.